 While my first wholesale order wasn’t a success, I have applied the lessons I learned from that order to all of my current wholesale orders.
 I now simply love sourcing and creating wholesale orders.
 I’ve found some great companies to work with and have reordered many items over and over again.
 I’m most thankful to my wholesale mentors Dan and Eric from The Wholesale Formula.
 After taking three different courses on selling wholesale items on Amazon and not finding the success I was looking for, finally the teachings from The Wholesale Formula just plain worked!

 Want some free wholesale training?
-Sometime soon, there will be a free wholesale training video series that will help you get started with wholesale.
-Right now the video series is closed, but if you want to be one of the first to know when the free video training goes live, then click here.
-These videos are the best free wholesale training out there, so be sure to watch them as soon as you get notified as they are usually taken down in about 2 weeks after they go live.
+Right now, there is a free wholesale training video series that will help you get started with wholesale.
+These videos are the best free wholesale training out there (and possibly even better than some of the paid training), so be sure to watch them soon as they will be taken down in about a week.

 Do you have any worries about making a wholesale order mistake?
 Have you ever placed a wholesale order before?
 Did you make any mistakes?
 What did you learn from your mistakes?
 I’d love to hear from you in the comments.